Support Page Content

 Video Contest

 Join students from across the state and participate in our newest contest!
 Whether through ASMR, skits, dances, memes, fan cams, lip-syncing or funny edits, show us how creative you can be when discussing the political process!
-Complete details available Spring 2025.
+Information coming soon.

 Essay Contest

 All high school students are invited to submit their essay response to our annual LegiSchool Essay Contest!
-Selected winners will be chosen to participate in the Legislative Summit, where they will be able to share their thoughts and ideas with policymakers on a roundtrip visit to Sacramento.
+Selected winners will be chosen to participate in the Legislative Summit in Sacramento, where they’ll share their ideas directly with policymakers.

 Students will learn about each of the three branches of government with an emphasis on public service and the political process.
 Activities include: online discussions to learn more about state agencies and the judicial branch, research projects focused on important California policy issues, and speaker sessions and professional workshops led by the branch experts themselves.